simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 The Sign-out page or change password URL can be static pages on your server.

 The network mask determines which IP addresses will be asked for SSO login.
-IP addresses not matching this mask will be presented with the normal G Suite login page.
+IP addresses not matching this mask will be presented with the normal Google Workspace login page.
 It is normally best to leave this field empty to enable authentication for all URLs.

 **Figure&nbsp;4.&nbsp;Fill out the remaining fields**